Rural Medical Scholars Program

 - Rural Medical Scholars are medical school applicants from rural backgrounds who intend to practice primary care in rural and underserved areas.

 - Applicants must have lived in a rural area of Alabama for no fewer than eight years.
 A rural area may be either a county outside of a standard metropolitan statistical area or a smaller area determined to be rural by rural physicians on the Rural Medical Scholars Program admission committee.

-- Students who participated in the Rural Health Scholars Program receive preference in the selection process.
+- Students who participated in the Rural Health Scholars Program and/or the Rural Minority Health Scholars Program shall receive preference in the selection process.

 - Successful applicants will complete a final year of undergraduate education or a year of graduate study at The University of Alabama prior to entry into the University of Alabama School of Medicine, which is headquartered in Birmingham.
 Exceptions will be made in special circumstances.